 Beer Health Risks

-Liver damage – A dog’s liver is smaller than that of a human and, as such, they will have a much harder time processing the alcohol in beer.
-Just like humans, liver damage is irreparable and can be fatal.
-Unless you want to put Fido on dialysis, keep them away from the beer altogether.
+Liver damage – A dog’s liver is smaller than that of a human.
+They’ll have a harder time processing the alcohol in beer.
+Liver damage is irreparable and can be fatal.
+Unless you want to put Fido on dialysis, keep them away from the beer.

 Dehydration – Drinking beer instead of water will not hydrate your pet.
-Dogs need plenty of water to stay healthy and drinking beer not only depletes them of water but also essential electrolytes.
-Minerals such as sodium, chloride and potassium are lost when a dog becomes dehydrated and can even lead to death in extreme cases.
+Dogs need plenty of water to stay healthy.
+Drinking beer not only depletes them of water but also essential electrolytes.
+Minerals like sodium, chloride and potassium are lost when a dog becomes dehydrated and can even lead to death.

-Physical depression – When a dog drinks beer it causes their central nervous system to slow down and become depressed.
-The dog will lose coordination, their heart rate and breathing will slow down to the point where they can slip into a coma.
+Physical depression – When a dog drinks beer their central nervous system slows down and becomes depressed.
+The canine will lose coordination, their heart rate and breathing will slow down and they can slip into a coma.

-Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make their blood too acidic and can induce cardiac arrest.
+Cardiac Arrest – High levels of alcohol in your dog’s blood stream can make their blood too acidic inducing cardiac arrest.

 Low blood sugar – Beer or any other alcohol can cause your pet’s blood sugar to drop drastically.
-A low blood sugar count can cause seizures and brain damage in your dog.
+Low blood sugar causes K9 seizures and brain damage.

-Kidney damage – Your dog’s kidneys are designed to filter blood, balance water and electrolytes in their blood stream.
-Kidneys also regulate acid-based concentrations in a K9 body.
-Even small amounts of alcohol found in beer can disrupt or damage the kidneys of a canine.
+Kidney damage – Your dog’s kidneys filter blood, balance water and electrolytes in the blood stream.
+Kidneys also regulate acid-based concentrations.
+Even small amounts of alcohol found in beer can disrupt or damage the canine kidneys.
 Without proper kidney function, your dog will get very sick or die.